 When your community’s safety and well-being are at stake, timely communication is key.
 Whether you’re responding to unexpected events or monitoring ongoing situations, you can use Remind to make sure that students and parents in your classes have access to the information they need.

-With this in mind, here’s how you can set up your free teacher account to prepare for urgent situations.
+With this in mind, here’s how you can set up Remind Chat to prepare for urgent situations.